Virtusphere, a company that I first viewed on Shark Tank, demonstrates what’s possible in both gaming and military applications.

 Regardless, this Virtusphere cool toy, let’s hope they can take their company to the next level.

-1. You, my friend are an idiot.
+You, my friend are not very smart.
 Just because you watched a segment on Sharktank, now you are an expert on that product.
 Do your research before you clutter the internet with such uninspiring crap.
 And by the way, I am an expert on the Virtusphere and its a clear waste of time…

 Wow.
 I certainly did not read anything that would provoke that type of response.